 Overhaul your wardrobe and redo your house.
 Pick clothes in happy and fun colors.
 A bit of orange, yellow and red can elevate your mood and give you self-confidence.
 Paint your living room and kitchen in brighter hues.
 Beige and brown with warm shades of reds and oranges can stimulate conversations and create a connection when you have guests around.
 Blues and greens are sedating and best used in the bedroom.
-If a total paint job is beyond your budget, buy new throw pillows, rugs and carpets and other accents in cheerful colors.
+If a total paint job is beyond your budget, buy new throw pillows, rugs and carpets, and other accents in cheerful colors.

 Keep a journal.

-A journal is different from a diary or a to-do list in that journaling is writing down your thoughts, feelings and reflections of a certain event or meeting.
+A journal is different from a diary or a to-do list in that journaling is writing down your thoughts, feelings, and reflections of a certain event or meeting.
 When you write, whether it’s on old-fashioned paper or on a device, there is no censorship.
 The advantage of journaling is, in reviewing it, you see your reaction in those moments and you can reflect on them and analyze your own feelings.
-It’s also a great way to let off steam without getting embroiled into an unpleasant encounter.
+It’s also a great way to let off steam without getting embroiled in an unpleasant encounter.

 Believe in a Higher Being.

 Separate studies done by researchers at the Rush University Medical Center in Chicago and McLean Hospital, a psychiatric affiliate of Harvard University found that depressed people who had a strong faith in their God, regardless of religion, had about 75% better response to treatment than the nonbelievers.
 Their faith in a God who cares for them combined with scientific forms of treatment helped speed up their recovery.

 Take vitamins and minerals.